America’s Playground, The City of Lights, The City of Lost Wages. The Gambling and Entertainment Capital of the World, or Sin City.

 Yes, Las Vegas.
 Some love it, some hate it, and many experience both emotions simultaneously but can’t explain why they keep going back.
 It’s the city with something for everyone, whether you’re a gambler, a foodie, or an outdoors aficionado who wants to make a road trip out to amazing national parks.

 But no matter your motivation, you need to first find cheap flights to Las Vegas (LAS).
 It’s not always a slam dunk, but the right strategies and tools can help you easily snag a bargain to fly to Vegas.
-Recently, we’ve seen roundtrip airfare to Las Vegas drop to unthinkably cheap prices – for travel all the way through October 2021.
+Over the last two years, we’ve seen roundtrip airfare to Las Vegas drop to unthinkably cheap prices – for travel all the way through July 2022.

 Curious what Vegas is like during the pandemic?